thiagojcb/DuneTriggerAlgs/README.md

    - new TAs = TC now, (APA level)
    - new TCs = TDs now, (?? level, module level?)
    - new TDs = spits back TCs in the case of SN where you only have one type of TCs. (module level).
+ - Expend data objects
+   - Something that can "trace back" TPs from TAs
+   - Add flags that say what object it is (version of the algorithm, TCs what trigger it is)
  - Make the whole setup more realistic
    - TPs from PDFs of what we expect from LArSoft/simulations
    - TAs algorithm better